felipegenef/gothic-cli/README.md

 This tool draws inspiration from Next.js features, particularly its ability to leverage serverless and edge environments to enhance user experience (UX) while also providing a positive developer experience (DX).

 Gothic-cli generates boilerplates with some libraries pre-installed to assist you, but this does not limit your options.
 Feel free to choose the infrastructure, cloud services, caching solutions, and libraries that best suit your needs!
+After all, in the end it is just a Go app binary that can be deployed anywhere!

 The currently selected libraries and default tools include: